connorhsm/build-tools/README.md

-# 2HOL
+# build-tools

-This is an archive of build tools and documentation made by Chard for Community Crucible in the earlier days of the OneLife eco system.
+## History
-I made some efforts to conver these to 2HOL, but never completed it and have since moved onto using and making other tools.
+This repository originated from [Chard Bury](https://github.com/chardbury), originally created to house proccesses and scripts to manage the Community Crucible fork of OneLife, this is intended to be our moditication of those tools.
+An archive of the repository, close to the state Chard had left it in before Community Crucible was deleted, can be found at https://github.com/twohoursonelife/archive-build-tools.

-~~Processes and scripts to manage 2HOL~~
+## Current

-~~This repo is in need of migrating to operate with the current infrastructure of 2HOL.
+At this time, I am working through these scripts again with the goal of modularising them more and converting them to work with our setup.

-We'll be updating our processes modeled on the contents of this repo to improve our workflow.~~
+All components of this repository are unstable and should not be relied upon at this time.